-The Welsh Liberal Democrats have attacked Labour over planned cuts to rail services across Mid Wales. stating the plans will reduce investment in communities, limit opportunities for local people and go against plans to tackle climate change.
+The Welsh Liberal Democrats have attacked Labour over planned cuts to rail services across Mid Wales, stating the plans will reduce investment in communities, limit opportunities for local people and go against plans to tackle climate change.

-MP for Brecon, Radnor and Cam Tawe David Chadwick has called the proposed cuts to the Heart of Wales Line in his constituency “a disgrace”, while Mid & West Wales MS Jane Dodds has called on the Labour First Minister to directly intervene to stop the cuts.
+MP for Brecon, Radnor and Cwm Tawe David Chadwick has called the proposed cuts to the Heart of Wales Line in his constituency “a disgrace”, while Mid & West Wales MS Jane Dodds has called on the Labour First Minister to directly intervene to stop the cuts.

 Under proposals by Transport for Wales, services on the Heart of Wales line will be cut from five trains a day to four.
 They are also removing the two late evening services to Llandovery and Llandrindod Wells.